YiyongZhao/Hybrid_Tracer-GNN/README.md

 ## Bug Reports
-You can report bugs or request features through our [GitHub Issues page](https://github.com/YiyongZhao/Hybrid_Tracer-GNN/issues).
+You can report bugs or request features through our [GitHub Issues page](https://github.com/YiyongZhao/HybridTracer-GNN/issues).
 If you have any questions, suggestions, or issues, please do not hesitate to contact us.

 ## Contributing
 If you're interested in contributing code or reporting bugs, we welcome your ideas and contributions to improve HybridTracer-GNN!
 Please check out [Contribution Guidelines](https://docs.github.com/en/issues).

 ## Version History
-Check the [Changelog](https://github.com/YiyongZhao/Hybrid_Tracer-GNN/commits/Hybrid_Tracer-GNN_v1.0.0) for details on different versions and updates.
+Check the [Changelog](https://github.com/YiyongZhao/HybridTracer-GNN/commits/HybridTracer-GNN_v1.0.0) for details on different versions and updates.

 ## License
-Hybrid_Tracer-GNN  is licensed under the [MIT LICENSE](LICENSE).
+HybridTracer-GNN  is licensed under the [MIT LICENSE](LICENSE).